- What information does Epocrates collect?

-- send you information via email about products and services offered by Epocrates and our selected partners; by accepting the terms of this policy, you are opting in to receiving these emails from Epocrates (if you do not wish to receive these kinds of emails, you may choose to opt out by updating your profile.
+- send you information via email about products and services offered by Epocrates, affiliates, and our selected partners; by accepting the terms of this policy, you are opting in to receiving these emails from Epocrates (if you do not wish to receive these kinds of emails, you may choose to opt out by updating your profile.
 See " What access does Epocrates give you to your personal information? ");

 - send you invitations, by email or other means, to market research survey opportunities through the Epocrates Honors program; by accepting the terms of this policy, you are opting in to receiving these invitations from Epocrates (if you do not wish to receive these invitations, you may choose to opt out by updating your profile.
 See " What access does Epocrates give you to your personal information? ");

 - send you invitations, by email or other means, from other Epocrates members to connect and/or communicate through our Services; by accepting the terms of this policy, you are opting in to receiving these invitations (if you do not wish to receive these invitations, you may choose to opt out by updating your profile.
 See " What access does Epocrates give you to your personal information? ");

-- link or combine your information with other personal information we collect through our Services, including the Epocrates Honors program, or get from third parties, to help understand your needs and provide you with better service.
+- link or combine your information with other personal information we collect through our Services, including the Epocrates Honors program, or get from third parties, to help understand your needs and provide you with better service; and

 3. How does Epocrates protect your information?

 We take appropriate measures to protect the information that we receive about you from unauthorized access, disclosure, alteration, or destruction.
 When we collect sensitive information (such as a credit card number or geolocation), we encrypt the transmission of that information using secure socket layer technology (SSL).
 No method of transmission over the Internet or electronic storage is 100% secure; as a result, we cannot guarantee absolute security.
 If you have any questions about security, you can contact us at firstname.lastname@example.org .

 4. Will Epocrates share the information it collects with others?